-Finally we are ready to host our first buying tour, ( well sort of, still got loads of things to finish) We meet in Bordeaux and after a Mad Dash of a weekend buying up antiques, linen, homeware we arrive at our house.
+Finally we are ready to host our first buying tour, ( well sort of, still got loads of things to finish) We meet in Bordeaux and after a Mad Dash of a weekend buying up antiques, linen and homeware, we arrived at our house.
 We are hosting four people for 8 days in our house taking them to different places to purchase their own items.
 We concentrate on Brocantes, Flea Markets and antique shops which are all a drive away.
 There are oohs and aahs as they enter the house, some a tear.
 I feel all the hard work has been worth it just for this moment.

 Our house being in the Bastide of the village means we are close to everything.
 We walk with our guests to the local produce market, the Bolongerie, the shopping centre where they practice their French.
-It is very relaxed and we love having people stay.
+It is very relaxed and we love having people to stay.
 The temperature is perfect in September/October.
-We found the busy months of July and August too hot to walk the markets and sit outside.

 We had time to visit a couple of beautiful villages which are a few minutes away from us.

 Penne D'agenais, ( with its famous church) Pujol and the famous Monflanquin, all on hills with spectacular views.
 There's a lot of walking but we hardly notice as there is so much to see.